develephant/coronium-core-docs/docs-src/docs/server-modules/mysql.md

 The __mysql__ module allows you to run queries against the local MySQL server instance.
 You can also connect to remote databases.

+!!! info "Database Needed"
+    Before you can use the MySQL module, you will need to create a MySQL database.
+See the [Administration](#administration) section for more information on connecting to your database.

 ### query | q

 ```lua